Skip to content

 a.
 Comparison rates

-When you're doing your own research into home loans, you'll probably see one interest rate listed and then a 'comparison rate' next to it.
-A comparison rate uses the advertised rate but bundles in all the extras you'll be paying, which includes fees and charges.
-It's designed to give you a more accurate idea of the cost of the loan, so you can easily compare it to rates from other banks.
+When you're doing your own research into home loans, you'll often see an interest rate listed, with a 'comparison rate' next to it.
+A comparison rate takes the advertised rate and bundles in all the extras you'll be paying too—like fees and charges.
+It's designed to give you a more accurate idea of the costs, so you can easily compare it to other rates.

 b.
 'Fixed' vs 'Variable' rates

-Interest rates change, like the rest of the economy.
-They respond to supply and demand, geopolitical factors, and even unexpected events, like global pandemics.
+Interest rates go up and down, just like the rest of the economy.
+They respond to supply and demand, geopolitical factors, and even unexpected events—like global pandemics.

 That means there's an element of risk, so the bank gives you the option of setting a 'fixed' rate for a period of time, or having a rate that varies as the market changes.

 A fixed rate home loan offers a dependable, predictable payment.
-You won't be able to fix it forever, but you may have the option to keep your interest rate the same for 1-5 years, during which time your repayment will be exactly the same.
+You won't be able to fix it forever, but you may have the option to keep your interest rate the same for 1-5 years.
+During that time, your repayments will stay exactly the same.

 A variable rate home loan tends to be more flexible.
-The interest rate changes over time, which means your repayments can go up and down.
-One up side is that banks are usually more comfy with letting you pay a variable loan off faster; another is that if rates go down, you benefit.
+The interest rate can change over time, so your repayments might go up or down.
+One upside is that banks are usually more open to you paying it off faster—and if rates drop, you’ll benefit too.

-Your loan is made up of two elements: the principal and the interest.
+Your loan is made up of two parts: the principal and the interest.

-The principal is how much you actually borrowed to buy your actual home.
-It doesn't include the extra amount you pay to the bank on top of that, which is the interest we mentioned earlier.
+The principal is the amount you borrowed to buy your home.
+The interest is what you pay the bank on top of that, as the cost of borrowing.

-A principal and interest loan is one where you put money towards both the actual cost of your home and the interest you have to pay the bank.
+A principal & interest loan is when you put money towards both the actual cost of your home and the interest you have to pay the bank.
 That means the money you owe on your principal is also reduced over time.
-If you continue to pay a principal and interest loan for the whole loan period, you will own your home outright at the end.
+If you continue to pay a principal & interest loan for the entire loan period, you’ll own your home outright at the end.

 An interest-only loan is one where you don't pay any money towards the principal.
 You just pay interest to the bank in exchange for living in your home.
 The principal amount you owe stays the same for the lifetime of your loan, and at the end of the loan term, you'll still owe that money.
 If you sell, you'll use the sale price to pay out the loan and keep any leftovers.